-If you purchase general liability insurance, chances are you have seen the ACORD 126 form.
-Depending on the insurance company you work with, you might even have to fill out this form every year.
+If you purchase general liability insurance, chances are you will see the ACORD 126 form.
+Depending on the insurance company you work with, you might even have to submit this form every year.

 What is the ACORD 126?